Microsoft-community/Community-website/src/wiki/ventoy.md

 After that, Windows will start downloading the ISO file.

-### Once is done, copy that file to your USB
+Once is done, copy that file to your USB

 ::: tip Note
 The instructions for installing or reinstalling Windows in your pc are here: [Installing Windows](installing-windows).
 :::

 ## Download the AV
-If you want to detect rootkits and malware that got infected in your computer, and you want to clean them, use Kaspersky Rescure Disk.
+If you want to detect rootkits and malware that got infected in your computer, and you want to clean them, use you can use one you've here listed:
-Get into the official page for downloading it: https://www.kaspersky.com/downloads/free-rescue-disk.
+ - Kaspersky: https://www.kaspersky.com/downloads/free-rescue-disk (Not usable in US).
+ - Microsoft Defender Offline: https://support.microsoft.com/en-us/windows/help-protect-my-pc-with-microsoft-defender-offline-9306d528-64bf-4668-5b80-ff533f183d6c (head into Windows 8.1 and 7 to know how to download your .iso).

 With the ISO, send it to your Ventoy USB.

 ::: tip Note